-- Between 2006-07 and 2015-16, there was a 0.06 percent increase in the number of private school students.
+- Between 2007-08 and 2016-17, there was a 3 percent increase in the number of private school students.
 Private school enrollment dropped during the Great Recession and only recently began to rebound.
-In 2015-16, over 97,700 students enrolled in 742 private schools.
+In 2016-17, 100,585 students enrolled in 752 private schools.

 - The N.C.
 General Assembly passed two private school voucher programs in 2013.
-The budget included a $4,200-per-year Opportunity Scholarship for public school children in low-income households.
-In addition, legislators approved a $6,000-per-year Disability Grant Program for public school children with a documented disability.
-Disability Grant Program scholarships have since increased to $8,000 per year.
+The first was a $4,200-per-year Opportunity Scholarship for public school children in low-income households.
+The second was a $6,000-per-year (since increased to $8,000) Disability Grant Program for public school children with a documented disability.

-- Over 6,000 low-income children will receive an Opportunity Scholarship for the 2016-17 school year, which is well over five times the number of students who received a scholarship during the program’s first year of operation.
+- Over 7,000 low-income children received an Opportunity Scholarship during the 2017-18 school year, which is over five times the number of students who received a scholarship during the program’s first year of operation.

 - Lawmakers continue to increase state support for the Opportunity Scholarship and Disability Grant programs.
-In 2016, legislators increased Disability Grant scholarship funding by 137 percent.
-The $5.8 million increase boosted the annual Disability Grant budget to $10 million.
-Legislators also created an Opportunity Scholarship Grant Fund Reserve, which will increase funding for the program by $10 million per year for the next 10 years.
-The Opportunity Scholarship Program will receive $34.8 million in 2016.
+In 2016, legislators created an Opportunity Scholarship Grant Fund Reserve, which will increase funding for the program by $10 million per year for the next 10 years.
 If scheduled increases are maintained in subsequent budgets, the program will have a $144.8 million budget in 2027-28.

 - The state should continue to increase funding for existing voucher programs to accommodate all eligible applicants.
-In 2016, there were over 2,100 low-income students on a wait list for an Opportunity Scholarship.
-Over 300 special-needs students were on the wait list for a Disability Grant Program scholarship.
+Every year, thousands of low-income and special-needs students remain on wait lists due to legislatively imposed funding caps.
 The increasing popularity of both programs suggests that, at their current level, the supply of scholarships will fail to meet annual demand.